 - When it’s hot, add a cup of salt, turn the burner up to medium and stir them together until the salt becomes grey.

-- Now put your kitchen gloves on and grab the handle of your skillet in one hand and hold the set of tongs firmly by your other hand.
+- Now put your kitchen gloves on and grab the handle of your skillet in one hand and hold the set of tongs firmly with your other hand.

 - Move the salt around inside the skillet using the scrubber that you made.